dillonkearns/advent-posts/The Power of Local Transformations.md

     fibonacci ( n - 1 ) + fibonacci ( n - 2 )
 ```

 This recursive definition can be read as _what_ a fibonacci number is (declarative), instead of _how_ it is calculated (imperative).
+No mention of _how_ to loop over in each iteration - it's simply written in terms of itself, like a math equation.
 It's pretty close to how you would teach fibonacci to a human.
 It just so happens that computers can understand it, too!

 Recursion is a good analogy for Combinators: